 Click here to download the 'responsible visitor guide' from the Tourism Innovation Group and Scottish Natural Heritage.

-To underline our commitment and policies, we are a member of the Green Tourism Business Scheme, which has recognised our efforts with a Gold Award, the highest award possible.
+To underline our commitment and policies, we are a member of Green Tourism, which has recognised our efforts with a Gold Award, the highest award possible.

 About Argyll Walking Holidays is a corporate member of the John Muir Trust, a charity dedicated to protecting wild places.
 They own and care for some of Scotland's finest wild landscapes including Ben Nevis, Schiehallion, Quinag in Assynt, part of the Cuillin on Skye and 3,000 acres on the Knoydart peninsula.